 on high-quality public opinion work published in expert journals.
 Think of the increasingly large literature on cost aversion and compensation (e.g., Gaikwad et al. 2022 APSR and the literature cited therein).

-To us, attitudes towards burden-sharing fall within the scope of attitudes towards global climate or redistributive policies.
-Section A.1.2 provides a comprehensive review of attitudes on how to share the burden of climate mitigation between countries, and shows that our results align well with the existing literature.
+We realise the respective section of the SI that contains all relevant literature was unclear.
+Especially, we realise that the ordering is confusing and the section on burden sharing should come before the on discussion attitudes towards burden-sharing- Section A.1.2 now provides a comprehensive review of attitudes on how to share the burden of climate mitigation between countries, and shows that our results align well with the existing literature.
 Thank you for pointing out the typo regarding the outlet of the IMF paper by Dabla-Norris et al. (2023), as our bibliography reference failed to mention the institution.
-We disagree that this paper should not be cited: although it belongs to grey literature, it conducts representative surveys over 28,541 respondents on 28 countries and represents one the most large-scale evidence on the question at stake.
+Although it belongs to grey literature, it conducts representative surveys over 28,541 respondents on 28 countries and represents one the most large-scale evidence on the question at stake.

-On the contrary, the paper mentioned (Gaikwad et al., 2022) addresses the allocation of carbon tax revenues within a country and has nothing to do with burden-sharing between countries.
-Perhaps you were thinking about Gaikwad, Genovese & Tingley (unpublished, 2023)?
+The paper mentioned (Gaikwad et al., 2022) addresses the allocation of carbon tax revenues within a country, while we focus onburden-sharing between countries.
+Perhaps you were thinking about the really good Gaikwad, Genovese & Tingley (unpublished, 2023)?
 In short, the latter paper abstracts from the concept of burden-sharing and shows that Americans prefer to decarbonize the U.S. rather than India, and that Indians prefer a slow domestic decarbonization rather than a rapid one led by a foreign entity.
 This conjoint analysis paper only reports the effects of some features of a (sometimes global) climate policy on the support for it but does not report the base level of support for the policy (therefore, it can hardly be cited to give information on the level of support towards burden-sharing principles).
 The authors communicated to us the average base level on a 10-point scale: it is 6.0 in the U.S. and 7.2 in India.
 Combined with the effects in that paper’s Supplementary Section C, these results confirm majority support for international transfers even in the U.S.

+As a consequence, we have partly reordered the literature section of the SI and completely revised Section A1.2, which now reads as follows:

+[Put parts of A.2 before A 1.2]

+[general literature on fairness of dividing carbon budget – I have some references]

+[then the papers they want + related ones]

+[then what we want to say] TODO?